harmonydata/hackathon/1-pdf-parsing.md

 Github repo for PDF parsing: https://github.com/harmonydata/pdf-questionnaire-extraction

 Code Repository: Participants may find it beneficial to explore Harmony's existing code repository related to PDF processing.
 This can serve as a starting point or reference for developing their solutions.
 The repository is available at (Harmony GitHub Repository.) and https://github.com/harmonydata/pdf-questionnaire-extraction

+You might also find lists like this useful: https://ipip.ori.org/AlphabeticalItemList.htm